-It can be quite challenging for standing desk users to mount two monitors at an ergonomically appropriate height, but iMovR’s Tempo Dual Screen Two-Arm makes it easy.
-Its considerable range of ergonomic adjustability allows for a ton of different configurations (though the most common by far is side-by-side), and its internal gas-lift counterbalance mechanism allows for smooth, yet precise, adjustment.
+It can be quite challenging for standing desk users to mount two monitors at an ergonomically appropriate height, but iMovR’s Tempo dual LCD monitor arm makes it easy.
+Its considerable range of ergonomic adjustments allows for a ton of different configurations (though the most common by far is side-by-side), and its internal gas-lift counterbalance mechanism allows for smooth, yet precise, adjustment.
 Arriving pre-assembled, installation is a breeze.
-The 15 year warranty is exceptional.
+The 15-year warranty is exceptional.

 Free shipping to lower 48 states